MattCoak-Research/SquidLab/README.md

-**A user-friendly program for background subtraction and fitting of magnetization data**
+# SquidLab - A user-friendly program for background subtraction and fitting of magnetization data

 SquidLab is an open-source program free to download for academic use with a full user-friendly graphical interface for performing flexible and robust background subtraction and dipole fitting on magnetization data.